Heavy Truck Driver

 It is also possible to move into:

 Heavy truck drivers may specialise in a particular area of truck driving such as:

 - driving trucks within town or city centres

-- driving trucks for specific industries such as the forestry or petroleum industries.
+- driving trucks for specific industries such as forestry or petroleum.